qeebr/none/README.md

 Basically you describe your game in an composite-Pattern of EngineObject's, what you have to do:

 * Write at least one class implementing the Scene-Interface.
 (Containing the Tree)
-* In case you want something rendered, you need one parent EngineObject with three children.
-A (Mesh OR Sprite), Texture and an TransformComponent.
+* In case you want something rendered, you need one EngineObject with a Renderable as a child
 * In case you want keyboard input, create a class that implements the Command-Interface.
-Register this class to the KeyboardComponent.
+Register this class to the KeyboardComponent